israelterrill/LETUPreviewerApp/README.md

 #####Desktop Application:

-Adjust file operations so save/export filename denotes schedule title and dates and only events are included in the schedule CSV
+Add Schedule prefix to beginning of schedule filenames

+Implement delete schedule (and file) functionality for files in data directory

 #####API:

-Add all buildings coordinates to data files
+Add all building coordinates to data files

+Add support for Schedule prefix in  api

 ~~Adjust file operations so save/export filename denotes schedule title and dates, so only events are included in the CSV~~*